robert-johansson/old.robert-johansson.github.io/_posts/2023-07-07-goal-setting.md

 - Use technology to track and measure your progress.
 Apps like Lift are a good place to start.
 - Measure progress by breaking difficult or large goals down into smaller chunks, and seek feedback when you reach each milestone.

+I will use Fridays to analyze progress and accomplishments, and write about it in the blog posts.
+I will ask for feedback and help needed from friends and colleagues.
+I will keep track of the number of pages written to measure progress.

 **5. Task complexity**